sethdaulton/Module-02-Challenge/README.md

 My portfolio page is divided up into several sections: "About Me", "Work", "Contact", and "CV".
 The user can access each section by using the navigation at the top of the page.
 I have set up anchors to jump to each section of the website.
 The portfolio page is responsive and adjusts to fit smaller and larger screens alike.

+The images I have used for my "Work" section are just placeholders until I have executed more projects.

 ## Screenshot

 ![alt text](assets/images/Screen-Shot-Portfolio-Website.png)